 - Stamp Duty liability, if applicable.

-The transfer must then be approved by the board of directors or the existing members (the latter of whom may also need to waive their right to pre-emption, if applicable).
+The transfer must then be approved by the board of directors either at a meeting or by way of a board resolution.
+For some companies, the existing shareholders may also need to pass a special resolution to waive their right to pre-emption on the transfer of shares.

 When the transfer is complete, the director(s) must provide a copy of the stock transfer form to the transferor and transferee.
 The company should retain a copy with its statutory records, which must be stored at the registered office or SAIL address.